 2.1 Instrumentation setup

-Ten healthy, able-bodied subjects (7 male, 3 female; 23-29 years, 160-193 cm, 54-95 kg) without any gait impairments were recruited and completed the following protocol.
+Ten healthy, able-bodied subjects (7 male, 3 female; 25.5 ± 2 years; 174 ± 12 cm; 70 ± 14 kg) without any gait impairments were recruited and completed the following protocol between January and February 2017.
 Before walking, subjects were instrumented with wearable sensors to measure bilateral lower limb muscle activity and joint and limb kinematics.
 Electromyographic (EMG) signals were recorded using bipolar surface electrodes (DE2.1; Delsys, Boston, MA, USA) from the same seven muscles in each leg: tibialis anterior (TA), medial gastrocnemius (MG), soleus (SOL), vastus lateralis (VL), rectus femoris (RF), biceps femoris (BF), and semitendinosus (ST).
-These muscles are a subset of the uniarticular and biarticular muscles spanning the ankle, knee, and hip.
+These muscles were chosen because they are in part responsible for hip and knee flexion/extension and ankle plantarflexion/dorsiflexion, movements that are commonly assisted by wearable devices.
+They are also relatively easy to target when facing the subject from in front and behind.
 The muscle sites were prepared by removing excess hair and the skin was cleaned by mildly scrubbing with an alcohol wipe.
 Sensors were attached to the skin with a double-sided adhesive.
 Electrode placement was guided by palpation according to the Surface ElectroMyoGraphy for the Non-Invasive Assessment of Muscles (SENIAM) standards and verified by having subjects perform maximum voluntary contractions (MVC).
 Subjects performed three repetitions of ankle dorsiflexion/plantarflexion and knee flexion/extension for both legs.
 EMG signals were amplified by 1000x, hardware band-pass filtered between 20-450 Hz (Bagnoli 16, Delsys), and sampled at 1 kHz.

 Joint kinematic signals (sagittal plane only) were recorded using electrogoniometers (SG150; Biometrics Ltd, Newport, UK) placed on the knee and ankle and sampled at 500 Hz.
-The goniometers were zeroed while the subject was in the upright standing position.
+At the beginning of trials, the goniometers were zeroed while the subject was in the upright standing position.
 6-DOF (tri-axial accelerometer and gyroscope) inertial measurement units (IMU) were placed bilaterally on the subjects’ thigh (below RF) and shank (adjacent to TA) and sampled at 500 Hz (MPU-9250; Invensense, San Jose, CA, USA).
 Goniometers and IMU’s were secured to the subject using a combination of double-sided adhesive, elastic straps, and Coban self-adherent wrap.
 Another IMU was placed in a custom manufactured holster (tilted 20° from vertical) and worn around the waist with a belt.
 All signals were simultaneously recorded with a custom 16-bit data acquisition device that permitted multi-rate sampling.
-To facilitate integration with our data acquisition software, all wearable sensors were used in a tethered setup; as a drawback, fully instrumenting each leg took up to an hour.
+To facilitate integration with our custom data acquisition software, all wearable sensors were used in a tethered setup; as a drawback, fully instrumenting each leg took up to an hour.
 The full instrumentation setup with IMU orientations is shown for a representative subject in Figure 1.

 2.2 Data collection protocol